 - 1. Any application for a temporary use permit for outdoor seasonal sales must be accompanied by written authorization of the subject property owner to use the property for temporary outdoor seasonal sales. - 2.
-No permit for temporary outdoor seasonal sales may be approved for the same lot or any portion of the same lot for a cumulative total of more than 90 days in any calendar year. - 3.
-No temporary outdoor seasonal sales may be approved for a time period exceeding 45 consecutive days.
-69 - 4.
-Temporary outdoor seasonal sales uses are permitted only on lots that have adjacent hard-surface parking with a curb cut. - 5.
+No permit for temporary outdoor seasonal sales may be approved for the same lot or any portion of the same lot for a cumulative total of more than 60 days in any calendar year. - 3.
+Temporary outdoor seasonal sales uses are permitted only on lots that have adjacent hard-surface parking with a curb cut. - 4.
 No operator, employee or representative may solicit directly to motorists.